nwpuai4msegroup/VAE_based_regression/README.md

 # VAE_based_regression
-Self-supervised learning enables microstructure characterization for improved mechanical property prediction with sparse data
+Data and code for article “Deep learning strengthening mechanism for microstructure-mechanical property prediction with sparse data”